Chen Wan-qi's Old House

 陳萬乞古厝

-Address:Limen Street, Xizhi District, New Taipei City 221
+Address:Li Men Street, Xizhi District, New Taipei City 221

-Chen Wanqi Old House Introduction
+Chen Wan-qi's Old House Introduction

-Xizhi Old Street primarily spans Zhongzheng Road and Jiadong Road, winding its way around the train station.
-Since the Qing Dynasty, this area has been the most bustling part of Xizhi.
-Although times have changed, stepping into the old street feels like detaching from the chaos of the outside world, allowing the mottled red bricks and traces of moss to tell us tales of the past.
-Located beside the Xizhi interchange is an old Baroque-style building.
-This two-story wooden structure was built in 1926 and has a history of over 90 years.
-The builder, Chen Wanqi, started his business in traditional Chinese medicine and was one of Xizhi's wealthy merchants at the time.
+Xiuzhi Old Street is mainly located along Zhongzheng Road and Jiadong Road, winding around the train station, and has been the most bustling area of Xiuzhi since the Qing Dynasty.
+Even though the times have changed, stepping into the old street makes one feel detached from the disturbances of the outside world, as the weathered red bricks and traces of moss tell stories of the past.
+Next to the Xiuzhi Interchange, there is an old Baroque-style building.
+This two-story old house, built in 1926 (the 15th year of the Taisho era), has more than 90 years of history.
+The builder, Chen Wanqi, started with a Chinese medicine business and was one of the wealthy merchants in Xiuzhi at that time.
 The construction took many years to complete, with materials sourced from mainland China and designed and built by a master from Quanzhou.
-It features typical Baroque mixed with postmodern architecture, characterized by a gable wall that is pointed at the top, known as a "gable wall," which is a common feature in postmodernism.
-This building is one of the few well-preserved old structures in Xizhi Old Street.
-The vintage charm of the old building juxtaposed with the nearby high-rise buildings showcases a blend of different eras.
+It is a typical Baroque mixed with postmodern architecture, featuring a gable wall at the front, commonly found in postmodernism, known as a "gable."
+Currently, it is one of the few well-preserved old houses on Xiuzhi Old Street.
+The historic old house and the nearby tall buildings showcase a blend of eras.

 Recommended Hotel Bookings